How to measure your marketing

 This may be the last step but this is the whole point of measuring your marketing.
 By incorporating a simple ‘key learnings’ and ‘action’ column in your metrics it's a good way to ensure you do this.

 This complete process is a cyclical one.
-I run regular marketing review meetings for clients.
+We run monthly marketing review meetings for clients.
 In these sessions, we review key performance indicators and agree on what is working, what hasn't and the action plan as a result.
 Someone needs to own this and be accountable for these sessions and follow up, otherwise, the day to day running of the business will take over.

 Test, Learn and Refine